 * 1 hour to 1 hour and 30 minutes for the groom: wedding items, details & portraits

-The groom and his male friends are the pivotal characters of this photo shoot.
-While it doesn’t take guys an hour to get dressed, there are still tons of great (both fun and moving) moments during this time, that have to be captured.
+The groom and his male friends are the pivotal characters of this photoshoot.
+While it doesn’t take guys an hour to get dressed, there are still tons of great (both fun and moving) moments during this time, that has to be captured.

 * 1 to 2 hours: site, bride’s arrival, ceremony & family portraits (post-ceremony posed shots)

 First of all, that’s the time to get some pictures of the venue prior to the actual wedding ceremony.
 With all the hustle and bustle of your wedding day, you may not have the necessary time to take in all the little but memorable and important details of the decoration and natural beauty of the place.